 Everybody knows renting in NYC is expensive.
 A hot topic amongst New Yorker friends/colleagues has always been "What percentage of your net income (after-tax dollars that actually enter your bank account) do you pay in rent?".
 Though no scientists have conducted thorough research on this topic, the general consensus through discussions, blog forums, and anywhere else you can read about this topic is that many New Yorkers are allocating over 50% of their earned dollars straight to rent compared to the national rule of thumb 30%.

 Whether you are fresh out of college, moved to NYC on a whim, or trying to save up some extra cash in that nest egg, one alternative method to lowering the biggest expense everyone has, is to rent in no fee walk up apartments NYC.
-Walk up apartments in NYC do get a bad rap and rightfully so under any circumstances.
+Walk up apartments in NYC do get a bad rap sometimes and rightfully so under certain circumstances.
 Especially now with the coronavirus wreaking havoc throughout the world, some of those gripes are starting to come to light.
 However, there are also many positives when renting and living in one of these apartment buildings.
-We have a bunch of reasons listed below:

-Because walk up apartments cost the least amount of money relative to other buildings, most first time New Yorkers flock to these apartments.
+Because walk up apartments cost the least amount of money relative to other buildings, most first-time New Yorkers flock to these apartments.
 They are great affordable starter apartments for anyone new to the city.
 They are also great for those who have an agenda to ramp up their savings account.
 If you have lived in an affordable place for many years and have started to save up some serious cash and are happy with the status quo, why change now?

 2. Plenty of No Broker Fee Availabilities